mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 Install the following prerequisite software to develop and build the iOS or Android apps.
 For macOS, we recommend using [Homebrew](https://brew.sh) as a package manager.

 #### Install [NodeJS](https://nodejs.org/en/).
 This includes NPM which is also needed.
-Currently, any version greater than or equal to 10.12.0 is **required** with npm 6.4.1 or higher.
+**Known working node versions: 12.18.x & 14.9.x**
 Please note that NodeJS version 11.x is **not** working.

 #### Install Cygwin (Windows only)
 ##### Windows 10